Qetat e Harushës

-Qetat e Harushës is a 2,421-meter-high peak located on the left side of Valbona Valley, within the northern reaches of the Albanian Alps.
+Qetat e Harushës (lit.
+'Bear's ledges') is a 2,421-meter-high summit located on the left side of Valbona Valley, within the northern reaches of the Albanian Alps.

+Geology

-Positioned along the northeastern segment of the Zhaborret ridgeline, between Maja e Peçmarës (2,468 m) and Maja e Kurorsës, its steep slopes are dissected by two glacial cirques of the same name, which define the rugged terrain.
+Positioned along the northeastern segment of the Zhaborret ridgeline, between Peçmara (2,468 m) and Maja e Kurorsës, its steep slopes are dissected by two glacial cirques of the same name, which define the rugged terrain.